 - Conditions: Tools or equipment needed and the environment the task is performed in.

-- Performance Measure: How well must it be formed?
+- Performance Measure: How well must it be performed?
 Note that this sub-step is discussed in more detail in the next step, Build Performance Measures.

 - Frequency: How often is the task performed (hourly, daily, weekly, etc.)?